 TIP: The threaded holes at the end of the splice are provided to help remove the splice if you wish to disassemble the sawmill.
 Remove the two splice bolts from the middle holes and thread into the end holes.
 Evenly turn the bolts clockwise to push the splice pins out of the track rail holes.

 3.3 Clamp Assembly

-See Figure 3-6.
-Rev. E7.00+: Assemble a log clamp to the bed as shown below.
+Assemble a log clamp to the bed as shown in FIG. 3-5.

-FIG. 3-6 REV. E7.00+